lexedata/lexedata/docs/tour.rst

 .. rubric:: Footnotes

 ..
-[1] The syntax I used to describe files before does not like indented lines
+[1] The syntax we used to describe files before does not like indented lines
        in the file, but they are integral to the structure of the polysemies list.